MTTGIT19/Server-client/README.md

 # Server-client
-Experimenting with a simple client/server connection on Ubuntu.
+Simple secure client/server connection I created using Python3.

-Uses Python3 socket and SSL modules to send a simple message securely.
+Imports socket and SSL modules to send a message securely.
 OPENSSL for creating certs/keys.